The Couple Money Guide to Building Your Emergency Fund

 Some of these changes are one time, some of these may be done for a limited time (perhaps one month), or you two may discover than you like the change so much you keep it.

 It doesn't matter, the goal is to find different ways to trim back your spending so you can have a start fund ready as soon as possible.
 Where you go from there is up to you.

-Cut the cable.
-If you’ve noticed your cable bill has been creeping up, but you’re not getting much enjoyment from it, go ahead cancel your service.
+- Cut the cable.
+If you've noticed your cable bill has been creeping up, but you're not getting much enjoyment from it, go ahead cancel your service.
 Instead build your own plan by strategically using streaming services to only pay for what you watch and love.

 While some couples find cutting expenses a breeze, other couples may already be living tight and need a boost in income.